- Site Analysis

 - Other Resources

 Considering how a building and site impact on each other, enhancing energy efficiency, comfort and convenience.

-Existing trees and plants on a site should be assessed for their value to the site including to provide shade, wind shelter, soil stability and a habitat for birds.
+Existing trees and plants on a site should be assessed for their value to the site including to provide shade, wind shelter, flood management, soil stability and a habitat for birds.